JohnnyOak85/sword_api/readme.md

 ## Disclaimer

 When I took this challenge, I was also doing some home improvement, so it didn't go as well as I expected it to.
+I am exhausted, sorry.

 ## Main API